lizamikhailava/pokemon/README.md

 I chose TypeScript because typing system helps with code management and provides simplicity to those who read the code.

-I also decided to use Redux for state management and Redux Saga as a middleware so the components don't become overloaded with logic that belongs to a different place.
+I also decided to use Redux for state management and Redux Saga as a middleware so the components wouldn't become overloaded with logic that belongs to a different place.
 Additionally, these instruments are useful in terms of scalability.

 Among other libraries I used: